Saint Peter: Catholic Church

 According to Catholic belief, Simon Peter was distinguished by Jesus to hold the first place of honor and authority.
 Also in Catholic belief, Peter was, as the first Bishop of Rome, the first Pope.
 Furthermore, they consider every Pope to be Peter's successor and the rightful superior of all other bishops.
-However, Peter never bore the title of "Pope" or "Vicar of Christ" in the sense the Catholic Church considers Peter the first Pope.
+However, Peter never bore the title of "Pope" or "Vicar of Christ".

-The Catholic Church's recognition of Peter as head of its church on earth (with Christ being its heavenly head) is based on its interpretation of two passages from the canonical gospels of the New Testament, as well as sacred tradition.
+The Catholic Church's recognition of Peter as head of its church on earth (with Christ being its heavenly head) is based on its interpretation of passages from the canonical gospels of the New Testament, as well as sacred tradition.

 John 21:15–17

 The first passage is John 21:15–17 which is: "Feed my lambs...
 Tend my sheep... feed my sheep" (within the Greek it is Ποίμαινε i.e., to feed and rule [as a Shepherd] v.
 16, while Βόσκε i.e., to feed for v.15 & v.
-17)—which is seen by Catholics as Christ promising the spiritual supremacy to Peter.
+17) – which is seen by Catholics as Christ promising the spiritual supremacy to Peter.
 The Catholic Encyclopedia of 1913 sees in this passage Jesus "charging [Peter] with the superintendency of all his sheep, without exception; and consequently of his whole flock, that is, of his own church".

+Matthew 10:2

+In this passage, the evangelist writes, "First, Simon called Peter..."
+The Greek word for "first" (protos), derived from the ancient Greek πρῶτος, can mean primacy in foundation, not just in a numerical sense.

 Matthew 16:18

-The second passage is Matthew 16:18:
+Another passage is Matthew 16:18:

 Etymology

-In the story of the calling of the disciples, Jesus addresses Simon Peter with the Greek term Κηφᾶς (Cephas), a Hellenized form of Aramaic ܟ݁ܺܐܦ݂ܳܐ (keepa), which means "rock", a term that before was not used as a proper name:
+In the story of the calling of the disciples, Jesus addresses Simon Peter with the Greek term Κηφᾶς (Cephas), a Hellenised form of Aramaic ܟ݁ܺܐܦ݂ܳܐ (kepha), which means "rock", a term that before was not used as a proper name:

 Jesus later alludes to this nickname after Peter declares Jesus to be the Messiah:

 The Peshitta Syriac version renders Jesus' words into Aramaic as follows:

 Paul of Tarsus later uses the appellation Cephas in reference to Peter.